What is carfilzomib (Kyprolis®)?

 What are the benefits of carfilzomib?

 Carfilzomib taken together with lenalidomide and dexamethasone (KRd) has been compared with lenalidomide plus dexamethasone (Rd) in a study involving 792 myeloma patients whose disease had got worse after previous treatment.
 Carfilzomib prolonged the average length of time before the patient’s disease got worse again (progression-free survival): patients receiving KRd lived for an average of 26.3 months without their disease getting worse, compared with 17.6 months for patients receiving only Rd.
-The study found that KRd improved global health status and quality of life without negatively affecting symptoms reported by patients compared with Rd.
+Patients in the study reported an improvement in overall health and quality of life without negatively affecting symptoms when taking KRd compared with Rd.

-The most common side effects (which may affect more than one in five people) are:
+The most common side effects (which may affect more than one in five people) are1: